EGI-Federation/documentation/content/en/users/aai/check-in/linking/_index.md

    ![Link new identity](./check-in-link-new.png)

 5. Search for your desired identity.
-In case you cannot see it at first glance, you can use the searchbox.
+In case you cannot see it at first glance, you can use the search box.

 ![Search my identity](./search_identity.png)